Cold, creamy and delicious - This chocolatey cold brew recipe is the perfect treat to kickstart your morning!

-Another study looked at a somewhat-related potential benefit of MCTs: their effect on gut microbiota, which is another way of describing the environment in the stomach and digestive tract.
+Another study looked at a somewhat-related potential benefit of MCTs: their effect on gut microbiota, the environment in the stomach and digestive tract.
 The research found that medium-chain triglycerides seem to help maintain the health of the microbiome, and gut health could make weight loss easier.

 Whatever the reasons, a meta-analysis of randomized controlled trials concludes that replacing dietary LCTs with MCTs seems to lead to weight loss.